bdorhan/Udacity/README.md

 # 2.MNIST Handwritten Digit Database - MLP Project

 In this project I implemented MLP model to MNIST Database to predict the the actual digit for each handwritten digit image.
 I used 2 hidden layers and a dropout to avoid overfitting.
 I used cross-entropy as a loss function and implement SGD as an optimizer.
+Data used in this project uploaded as compressed, but in script it is used directly.